t3kt/raytk/docs/_reference/operators/light/pointLight.md

     name: positionField
     returnTypes:
     - vec4
-    summary: Optional field that can control the color of the light based on the position of surface hits where it is being applied.
+    summary: Field controls the color of the light based on the position of surface hits where it is being applied.
 The resulting color is multiplied by the `Color` parameter and `Intensity`.
   - contextTypes:
     - LightContext
     coordTypes: